|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-If you love avocado for its flavor and health benefits but are growing a little tired of avocado toast and guacamole, these crispy fried avocado wedges are an excellent alternative.
+If you love avocado but are growing a little tired of avocado toast and guacamole, these crispy fried avocado wedges are an excellent alternative.
 The avocado wedges are breaded with a simple panko coating and fried to perfection.
 Two avocados will give you about 16 to 20 crunchy, delicious snacks.
 Make the spicy cilantro-lime mayo for dipping, or use your favorite homemade dip.
 If you're short on time, use a ready-made dip or condiment—ranch-style dressing, ketchup, and a cream cheese dip are excellent options.

 Flaky panko crumbs give the avocado wedges their satisfying crunchy texture.
 You only need salt and pepper for the coating, but you can always add some extra flavor with a bit of chili powder, a dash of cayenne pepper, or Creole seasoning.
 Fry some up for a weekend game-day snack, a special occasion appetizer, or serve them as a side dish to go with breakfast, lunch, or dinner.